The Voice of Art (TVOA) is a nonprofit 501(c)(3) visual art organization founded in 2017.

 and true belonging.

 Hannah Jung, Director/Artist-in-Residence

-Hannah was born in South Korea and came to U.S. for her graduate study after obtaining her BFA in Painting from Seoul National University in 2000.
-Since then, Hannah has been an exhibiting artist in CT and taught at Housatonic Community College, Albertus Magnus College, Lyman Allyn Art Museum as well as public and private schools.
+Hannah founded The Voice of Art in 2017 and is currently working as a Director and Artist-in-Residence.
+She was born in South Korea and came to U.S. for her graduate study after obtaining her BFA in Painting from Seoul National University in 2000.
+Hannah has been an exhibiting artist in CT and taught at Housatonic Community College, Albertus Magnus College, as well as public and private schools.
 A Juried Artist from Silvermine Guild Arts Center (New Canaan) and a recipient in the Art of the Northeast and the I-Park Artists Residency Program, her work has been exhibited nationwide, including Promenade Gallery at the Bushnell (Hartford), Gallery Korea, Korean Embassy (Washington D.C.), Vision Gallery (NYC), and The White Gallery (Lakeville, CT), to name a few.
-She founded The Voice of Art in 2017 and is currently working as a Director and Artist-in-Residence.

 Rev. Robert Pohl